-- A. Programmatic Allowances: - 1.
-If USACE determines an Undertaking conforms to one or more allowances in Appendix D of this Agreement, USACE shall complete the Section 106 review process by documenting this determination in the project file, without SHPO or Federally-recognized Tribal review or notification, excepting in the annual report. - 2.
-If USACE determines any portion of an Undertaking's scope of work does not conform to one or more Allowances listed in Appendix D, USACE shall conduct Section 106 review, as appropriate, for the entire Undertaking in accordance with Stipulation VII.B, Review for Emergency Undertakings, or Stipulation VII.C, Streamlined Project Review. - 3.
-Allowances may be revised and new Allowances may be added to this Agreement in accordance with Stipulation XII, Amendments. - B. Review for Emergency Undertakings: - 1.
-For review of actions that are emergencies, USACE shall follow the provisions of 36 CFR 800.12 (b). - C. Streamlined Project Review:
+A. Programmatic Allowances:

+- If USACE determines an Undertaking conforms to one or more allowances in Appendix D of this Agreement, USACE shall complete the Section 106 review process by documenting this determination in the project file, without SHPO or Federally-recognized Tribal review or notification, excepting in the annual report. - 2.
+If USACE determines any portion of an Undertaking's scope of work does not conform to one or more Allowances listed in Appendix D, USACE shall conduct Section 106 review, as appropriate, for the entire Undertaking in accordance with Stipulation VII.B, Review for emergency Undertakings, or Stipulation VII.C, Streamlined Project Review. - 3.
+Allowances may be revised and new Allowances may be added to this Agreement in accordance with Stipulation XIV, Amendments.

+B. Review for Emergency Undertakings: